Gexkill/sweng2/RASD/src/index.md

 The system sends automatically an SMS to the client with the estimated arrival time and the taxi name.

+When the taxi driver join into the company he receives the login data that he cannot change.

 This system stores taxi information into a Mysql database.

 ##Goals